dougeby/IntuneDocs/intune/device-enrollment.md

 # What is device enrollment?
 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 Intune lets you manage your workforce’s devices and apps and how they access your company data.
 To use this mobile device management (MDM), the devices must first be enrolled in the Intune service.
-When a device is enrolled, it is issued an MDM certificate.
+When a device is enrolled, it's issued an MDM certificate.
 This certificate is used to communicate with the Intune service.

 As you can see in the following tables, there are several methods to enroll your workforce’s devices.
 Each method depends on the device's ownership (personal or corporate), device type (iOS, Windows, Android), and management requirements (resets, affinity, locking).